 Carefully, pull up on the blade, and it should move.
 However, don’t feel bad if it takes you a few times to pull it off.
 Sometimes food will get between the grooves and cause it to stick together.

 Always chop veggies and fruits.
 Additionally, remove seeds that can get down in the crevasses and create havoc.
 Cut your food down in size before dropping in the food processor.

-When you need to chop seafood or chicken, it’s best when the raw meat is extremely cold and pre-cut into one inch chunks.
+When you need to chop seafood or chicken, it’s best when the raw meat is freezing and pre-cut into one-inch chunks.
 Only process around a pound at a time and use short pulses, about one to two seconds.

-Pureeing works well when the right amount of liquid is added.
+Pureeing works well when you add the right amount of liquid.
 Use short pulses and chop until fine.
 Add a quarter cup of liquid and process consistently until you’re satisfied with the texture.
 Scrape the sides of your bowl if you must.